giancosta86/chinese-format/README.md

 ![Logo](docs/logo.svg)

-This crate focuses on converting data types to `Chinese`, which can be achieved by implementing the `ToChinese` trait.
+This crate focuses on converting data types to `Chinese`, which can be achieved by implementing the `ChineseFormat` trait.

 As a consequence, it provides: